VU-BEAM-Lab/GENRE/README.md

 ## Tutorial
 In this tutorial, we will first write a script to generate model data in order to familiarize ourselves with the model data format that is required for GEN. We will then use GEN to process the data.
-To begin, create a new script within MATLAB called ```data_creator.m```, and type the following lines of code within the file.
+To begin, create a new script within MATLAB called ```data_creator.m```, and type or copy and paste the following lines of code within the file.
 Note that the ```save_path``` variable should be defined by yourself.

 ```Matlab
 % This script generates toy datasets for illustrating the model data format for GEN